Freedom of Choice/Freedom from Choice

 She went to the doctor, yearly check-up time.

-“Oh yeah, while you’re down there,
+Blood drawn, weight checked, feet in stirrups.“Oh yeah, while you’re down there,

 can you give me an abortion too?